BEng(Hons) Civil Engineering

-A programme of accredited Further Learning will be required to complete the educational base for CEng.
-See JBM for further information and details of Further Learning programmes for CEng.
+See the JBM website for further information and details of Further Learning programmes for CEng.

 Students who get work experience tend to graduate with better degrees.
 Experience also hones your skills, industry knowledge and professional network, making you a sought after graduate.